egendata/docs/content/egendata-core/data/messages.md

 --- | ---
 ...PERMISSION_BASE |  _Adds basic information about the permission requested._
 type | WRITE
-description | PURPOSE-GOES-HERE_ // Why is the description needed in theWRITE_PERMISSION_REQUEST if it is here??? jwks | Link to the key store where the keys required to encrypt the data is stored.
+description | The description of the information that will be written. jwks | Link to the key store where the keys required to encrypt the data is stored.

 ---